We may earn affiliate link compensation for products listed below.

 Dual air fryers have quickly become one of the most practical upgrades in home cooking.
 With two independent baskets, they let you prepare different foods at the same time, whether that’s chicken wings and fries or a main and a side dish.
 This flexibility saves time, reduces the need for multiple appliances, and makes it easier to serve complete meals at once.

 In this guide, we’ll break down the key features to consider when choosing a dual air fryer, from basket size and cooking functions to performance benchmarks and ease of cleaning.
 By the end, you’ll have a clear sense of what to look for and which models might fit your cooking style best.
+My main air fryer buyer’s guide has more information about choosing air fryers overall.

 How To Choose a Dual Air Fryer